‘I Miss My Bar’ perfectly captures late-night sounds for everyone desperately missing nightlife

 But while the tool is easy listening, it took some trial and error to get just the right mix.
 Created by Monterrey, Mexico-based design agency Tandem with the help of technology studio Lagom, the project was initially developed to promote to-go cocktails at a favorite local bar called Maverick.
 The site’s only visual is an illustration of Maverick’s bar by Damián Treviño.
 However, the “bar soundscape,” as Tandem founder René Cárdenas described it, has universal appeal.

 That’s really because the final product has sounds that just about any night owl would be nostalgic for.
 To pick the mix of sounds, the team brainstormed with those who know best—the bartenders.
-They asked questions like, “What sounds always represent the experience of having a cocktail at a bar?” and which sounds “represent the experience of sitting in any kind of bar, in any country, place or time while not losing the local identity of Maverick?”
+They asked questions like “What sounds always represent the experience of having a cocktail at a bar?” and which sounds “represent the experience of sitting in any kind of bar, in any country, place or time while not losing the local identity of Maverick?”

-With those guidelines in hand, Cárdenas and his co-creative director on the project Mauricio Mastropiero tested different mixes on audio software and narrowed the ingredients down from an initial list of 20 sounds.
+With those guidelines in hand, Cárdenas and his co-creative director on the project, Mauricio Mastropiero, tested different mixes on audio software and narrowed the ingredients down from an initial list of 20 sounds.
 A tipsy group of friends, a conversation with a bartender, and an occasional breaking glass were left on the cutting room floor.

 In the end, they landed on seven sounds in total: a bartender working, people talking, a full room, rain on the windows, street and night ambiance, and drinks being served, in addition to a curated playlist.
 (Some of the sounds, like the bartender working and the cocktail prep, were custom made by Cárdenas and his team.)